 Sri Lanka Air Force in the “Garrison Town” in the past.

-Early administration and training was carried out by (RAF) officers and other rank instructors, who were seconded to the R Cy A F. After Sri Lanka gained its independence in 1948, all military facilities were taken over by the Sri Lanka Army and Navy.
-In 1952 the Royal Ceylon Air Force established Sri Lanka Air Force (SLAF) Diyatalawa in the central highlands of Sri Lanka in the Badulla District of Uva Province.
+Renowned Sri Lanka Air Force Combat Training School in Diyatalawa is the premier training camp of the SLAF.
+And it is the primary ground combat training centre for SLAF Regiment and other ranks well known as “Cradle of the Air Force”.
 The establishment was taken over from the Royal Ceylon Air Force on 15th October 1952 at the “Stable Hill” where “Bently Parade Ground” is existed now.
 The camp area was used as a stable during the British rule; even now you can witness the remaining old buildings which have been converted as ballets were used as stables.
-Flt Lt JVP Howard was fortunate enough to become the first Commanding Officer of the Ceylon Air Force Diyatalawa Camp.

 History in Pictures